hknd23/DeepLearningCausal/README.md

 | **Support War**       | Dependent variable: What do you think?
 Would you support your country going to war with country A?           | Binary (1=Yes; 2=No) |

 ### Example 2
-We employ two datasets to obtain the PATT from the PATT-C model that is estimated via the super learner ensemble method and deep neural networks respectively.
-The first is the survey response dataset associated with Example 1, which is described above and summarized in Table 1.
+We employ two datasets to obtain the PATT from the PATT-C model that is also estimated via ensemble learning and deep neural networks.
+The first is the survey response dataset for example 1 that was described above.
 The second is the World Value Survey (WVS) Data for India for the following years in which the WVS implemented their survey questionnaire in the country: 1995, 2001, 2006, 2012, and 2022.
-The WVS data in this case serves as a representative population-level survey response dataset that includes responses to several questions by respondents.
-The WVS data includes questions that measure demographic information, dispositional features, and attitudinal characteristics.
-As such, the attitudinal characteristics measures responses to questions about political and social attributes as well as attitudes toward economic policy and democratic institutions.
-Importantly, the WVS India data includes questions that--similar to the survey response data in example 1--permits us to operationalize whether respondents (i)
-"support war" that serves as the outcome measure (dependent variable), and (ii) agree with policy prescriptions offered by a hypothetical strong (populist) leader to address foreign policy crises which, in turn, serves as a proxy for the treatment variable in the representative population-level survey data.
+The WVS data in this case serves as a representative population-level survey response dataset that includes responses to several questions by respondents that measures their demographic information, dispositional features, and attitudinal characteristics.
+Importantly, the WVS India data includes questions that permits us to operationalize whether respondents (i)  "support war" that serves as the outcome measure (dependent variable), and (ii) agree with policy prescriptions offered by a hypothetical strong (populist) leader to address foreign policy crises which, in turn, serves as a proxy for the treatment variable in the representative population-level survey data.

 The WVS data for India also includes information such as nonresponses  to the question about attitudes toward the strong leader's policy prescription which served as a proxy to measure compliance in this dataset.
 Furthermore, the WVS India data employed to estimate the PATT-C model includes responses to questions that directly match the operationalized covariates from our India survey response data summarized above.
 These questions in the WVS data and the responses to these questions that permit us to operationalize the covariates in this data are summarized in the following table.

 | **Covariate**     | **Question**                                                                              |   **Response Scale**                |
 | ------------------| ----------------------------------------------------------------------------------------- |-------------------------------------|